Does My Teenager Need Therapy?

 Therapy for Teenagers Struggling in School

 For teenagers, high school can be a place of great social and emotional growth and connection, but for some it can also involve bullying, peer pressure and anxiety.
-Especially in the current atmosphere of competitive college admissions, school sports and extracurricular activities, teens can feel overwhelmed by all the pressure to succeed.
+Especially in Northern Virginia, the competitive college admissions, school sports and extracurricular activities, can leave teens feeling overwhelmed by all the pressure to succeed.
 For some teens, the pressure can lead to over-exertion and anxiety.
 For others, it can lead to a sense of hopelessness and giving up.
 As the teenage brain continues to develop and the work load increases in high school, issues around attention may start to emerge and cause difficulty in the classroom.
 As many teens try to navigate challenges, they may isolate themselves or only share concerns with their friends, leaving parents in the dark.
-This is where Sage House comes in to not only support the teen who is struggling, but also partner with parents and school teachers and administrators to provide needed support and expertise.
+This is where Sage House Therapy comes in to not only support the teen who is struggling, but also partner with parents and school teachers and administrators to provide needed support and expertise.
 We are knowledgeable about resources and how to best support teens who are struggling with the pressures of school, ADD or ADHD and social-emotional concerns.

 Therapy for Teenagers Experiencing Grief